Bunkai9448/NHL-07_public/Textures-Editing/Readme.md

 If you want to add more entries after that, (0000000000000000ff70fd4f=2024flyers.png) , you should double enter, to add a new line entry

-And that's it, you can now use the texture replacement on PPSSPP ( [https://www.ppsspp.org/docs/reference/use-texture-replacement/](https://www.ppsspp.org/docs/reference/use-texture-replacement/) )
+And that's it, you can now use those new textures for PPSSPP's texture replacement feature ( [https://www.ppsspp.org/docs/reference/use-texture-replacement/](https://www.ppsspp.org/docs/reference/use-texture-replacement/) ).